-The definition of building and construction work under the Act is broad.
+The definition of building and construction work under the Building and Construction Industry Training Fund Act 1990 (the Act) is broad.
 It includes the erection, extension, repair, resurfacing or alteration of buildings, structures, water and sewerage works, dams, roads, tunnels, piers, jetties, docks, silos, masts and demolition work.
-See Appendix 1 for further details.
+The Act can be viewed here.

 For work that requires a Building Permit, the levy is payable to the relevant council.
 For low-risk work, notifiable building work and all other work not requiring a Building Permit, the levy should be paid directly to Keystone Tasmania.

 For work requiring a Building Permit, the levy may be paid at all city and municipal councils in Tasmania.
-For all other works, payment is to be made direct to Keystone Tasmania through the choice of a number of payment methods detailed on its website (www.keystone.com.au).
+For all other works, payment is to be made direct to Keystone Tasmania through the choice of a number of payment methods detailed on our website.
 These levy payment options include payment by PAYPAL (secure credit card or funds transfer), payment by direct funds transfer or credit card payment over the telephone during business hours on 6223 7804.

-The levy is 0.2 per cent of the estimated value of all building or construction work of more than $20,000.
-As the Building Act requires a contract for works in excess of $20,000 the value will be the contact price.
+The levy is 0.2 per cent of the estimated value of all building or construction work on projects valued at more than $20,000.
+As the Building Act requires a contract for works in excess of $20,000, the value will be the contract price.